aimms/function-reference/algorithmic-capabilities/the-gmp-library/gmp_instance-procedures-and-functions/gmp_instance_setcallbackcandidate.rst

        *callback* argument.

-    -  If an **incumbent** callback procedure is installed by using the procedure ``GMP::Instance::SetCallbackIncumbent``, then that callback will be called after the **candidate** callback procedure if the incumbent solution is not rejected inside the **candidate** callback.
+    -  If an **incumbent** callback procedure is installed by using the procedure :aimms:func:`GMP::Instance::SetCallbackIncumbent`, then that callback will be called after the **candidate** callback procedure if the incumbent solution is not rejected inside the **candidate** callback.